Black Holes and WIMPs: All or Nothing or Something Else: Flux of gamma-rays from WIMP Annihilation

 The usual assumption in previous analyses is that WIMPs provide most of the dark matter ($f_{\chi} \approx 1$), this then implying strong constraints on $f_{\rm PBH}( M )$.
 Indeed, we follow this approach in Sections \ref{sec:Galactic-Background-Flux} to \ref{sec:Combined-Results} below.
-However, motivated by the claimed evidence for PBHs, we also consider the possibility that PBHs comprise most of the DM, this then placing interesting constraints on $f_{\chi}$.
+However, motivated by the current interest in PBHs, we also consider the possibility that PBHs comprise most of the DM, this then placing interesting constraints on $f_{\chi}$.
 In the intermediate situation, in which $f_{\rm PBH}( M )$ is significant but less than $1$, we will conclude that one needs a third DM component.